-Pro Forma
+As of December 31, 2018

-Actual Pro Forma (1) As Adjusted (2)
+Actual Pro Forma (1) Pro Forma As Adjusted (2)

-(in thousand ls)
+(in thousand:

-Consolidated Balance Sheet Data: ·
+Consolidated Balance Sheet Data:

-Cash and cash equivalents \$ \$ : \$
+Cash and cash equivalents \$ 79,466 \$ 79,466 \$

-Working capital (3)
+Working capital (3) 73,390 73,390

-Total assets
+Total assets 81,844 81,844

-Long term debt, net of discount
+Long term debt, net of discount 24,521 24,521

-Preferred stock warrant liability
+Preferred stock warrant liability 425

-Other liabilities (4)
+Other liabilities (4) 1,898 1,898

-Redeemable convertible preferred stock
+Redeemable convertible preferred stock 197,842

-Total stockholders' equity (deficit)
+Total stockholders' equity (deficit) (149,753) 48,514

-- (2) The pro forma as adjusted balance sheet data give further effect to our issuance and sale of shares of our common stock in this offering at the initial public offering price of \$ per share, after deducting underwriting discounts and commissions and estimated offering expenses pavable by us. - (3) We define working capital as current assets less current liabilities. - (4) Includes an approximate \$ success fee related to our loan and security agreement with Solar Capital Ltd., which is payable upon the consummation of this offering.
+- The pro forma consolidated balance sheet data gives effect to (i) the conversion of all outstanding shares of our preferred stock into an aggregate of 26,970,598 shares of common stock upon the closing of this offering and (ii) all outstanding warrants to purchase shares of Series A preferred stock becoming warrants to purchase shares of common stock upon the closing of this offering. - The pro forma as adjusted balance sheet data give further effect to our issuance and sale of shares of our common stock in this offering at the initial public offering price of \$ per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (3) We define working capital as current assets less current liabilities. - (4) Includes an approximate \$1.2 million success fee related to our loan and security agreement with Solar Capital Ltd., which is payable upon the consummation of this offering.

 The pro forma as adjusted information discussed above is illustrative only and will change based on the actual initial public offering price and other terms of this offering determined at pricing.
 A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase (decrease) of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) each of cash and cash equivalents, working capital, total assets and stockholders' equity by approximately \$ million, assuming the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) each of cash and cash equivalents, working capital, total assets and stockholders' equity by approximately \$ million, assuming the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase (decrease) of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) each of cash and cash equivalents, working capital, total assets and stockholders' equity by approximately \$ million, assuming the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.